derlin/investing-historical-data/README.md

 # Investing

-A little command-line app to download historical data from [investing.com](http://www.investing.com/) in CSV format.
+A little command-line app to download data from [investing.com](http://www.investing.com/) in CSV format.

 # Setup